11 Days of Flutter - Day 9

 In short, it helps teams focus on what matters, build terrific UI, and create added value rather than duplication.
 We’re talking about at least a 2x gain in productivity.
 Instead of focusing on copying features, we can focus on building new features that make a difference for our customers.

-Who’s Using Flutter?
+Q: Who’s Using Flutter?

-TLDR; Major companies are already using Flutter in production.
+A: Major companies are already using Flutter in production.

 Flutter was officially released as version 1.0 in Dec.
 2018, so while it’s still under active development, it’s stable for use in production.
 Flutter has really taken off over the last year, as evidenced by the rapidly growing list of companies with Flutter apps as well as the burgeoning developer community.

-But We Have Complicated Existing Native Apps.
+Q: But We Have Complicated Existing Native Apps.
 How do We Transition Them to Flutter?

-TLDR; Flutter plays nice with native.
+A: Flutter plays nice with native.

 While the best long-term benefit comes from a fresh start with Flutter, we can certainly get Flutter into existing apps.
 It’s possible to embed Flutter experiences inside an existing native app, using the “Add-to-App” functionality of the framework.
 It’s currently a “preview” feature but many companies have successfully integrated Flutter as a component of their existing native apps.